kyryloshy/kompiler/docs/basics/01_syntax.md

 ### 3.3 String operands

-String operands are a sequence of characters, which are mostly used with directives ([described in part 4](/docs/basics/04_directives.md)), since CPU instruction logic usually doesn't apply to them.
+String operands are a sequence of characters, which are mostly used with directives ([described in part 4](/docs/basics/04_directives.md)), since CPU instruction logic usually doesn't apply to them.<br>
 To denote a string, use double quotation marks (") with the content inside:
 ```
 "This is a string"